 The title of Goodwin’s book is taken from a quote in the 1976 movie, Car Wash.
 When called “faggot” and put down even further by a co-worker, transwoman Lindy (played by Antonio Vargas) responds by saying to him, “I’m more man than you’ll ever be, and more woman than you’ll ever get!” (click here for a clip of the scene)

 Gay Erotic Comics

 Also commonly known as “Gay comics” or “Gay sex comics,” Gay erotic comics are sexual adventures featuring men with exaggerated upper body and buttock muscles, lips, chins, and extremely large penises.
 While the comics sometimes depict a variety of sexualities, narratives are dominated by male homosexuality.
-Moreover, the fetishized male bodies and the male Leather apparel have made this style of comics almost exclusively the domain of Gay men.
-Such macho images also work to contradict the stereotype of the feminine or pansy Gay man.
+Moreover, the fetishized macho male bodies and Leather apparel also work to contradict the stereotype of the feminine or pansy Gay man.

 The style was pioneered by Tom of Finland (born Touko Laaksonen, 1920-1991), a controversial Finnish fetishist who first submitted his pencil work for publication in 1956 and gained popularity in the 1970s.
 Tom of Finland ultimately published more than 2500 pieces.

 There are homoerotic comics available in many artistic styles including cartoon strips, full-length magazines, webcomics, and three-dimensional comics.
 The popularity of such publications are also in Japanese genres such as yuri (pictorial narratives with Lesbian erotica) and yaoi (Gay male art with a fan base that is mostly women).
 See article: “Yaoi and Yuri” forms of manga (comics and illustrated magazines).